cylmat/cheats/php/solid.md

 - Protected variations: Wrapping the focus of instability with an interface and using polymorphism to create various implementations of this interface
 - Pure fabrication: Does not represent a concept in the problem domain, called a "service"

-STUPID: Singleton, Tight Coupling, Untestability, Premature Optimizations, Indescriptive Naming et Duplication
+STUPID: Singleton (not ~ shared instance), Tight Coupling, Untestability, Premature Optimizations, Indescriptive Naming et Duplication